yeojunjie/tune-transformer/README.md

         for (var voice = 0; voice < numVoices; voice++) {
             console.log("Current voice: " + voice);
             cursor.setVoice(voice); // Line A

+            // For each chord, for each note, alter its pitch.

         }

     }